geraldmanju/ei_exercises_21H012/README.md

-# Exercise 1: Problem Statement on Design patterns
+# Exercise1: Problem Statement on Design patterns

 Use Case: Observer Pattern in a News Agency System Scenario